 The subject of the next Erie Canal scene will provide a welcome change of pace.
 Instead of the scarred and blasted landscape of the Deep Cut, we’ll go to a place where the canal engineers accommodated nature, where the canal’s gentle curves paralleled the Mohawk River as both made their way toward Albany and the Hudson River.

 The place is known as The Noses, named for two cliffs that frame a narrow gap in the hills.
 The Mohawk flows between them as it crosses the Appalachian ridge, forming the only east-west water route that breaks through that mountain barrier over its entire extent from Maine to northern Alabama.
 It is the key geological feature that made the Erie Canal possible in the first place.

-Arthur’s Nose, on the north side of the Mohawk, is today simply called “Big Nose.”
+Anthony’s Nose, on the north side of the Mohawk, is today simply called “Big Nose.”
 Facing it across the way, on the south side, is Little Nose.
 The gap in between is an historic line of communication, and after the canal was built the railroad soon followed.
 Today, the New York State Thruway (Interstate 90) takes the same route.

 A children’s book published in 1852, Marco Paul’s Voyages and Travels: Erie Canal, describes a trip through the gap by rail:

 “For there is a place here called the Pass of the Mohawk.
 It is where the river flows through a narrow passage in the mountains, with extensive ledges of rock and lofty cliffs on either hand.
 As the train of cars advanced up this defile, Forester and Marco perceived that the mountainous ranges approached nearer and nearer, until the river, the turnpike, the railroad and the canal were crowded close together and Marco could look down upon them from the window of the car, running side by side, and hemmed in on either hand by precipices of ragged rocks.”